 We encourage employees to register with eMPF to facilitate them in managing their MPF.
 However, whether the employee has registered with eMPF will not affect the contribution process of an employer on the eMPF Platform.

-After the MPF scheme in which your company is participating is onboarded to the eMPF Platform, you can log in to the eMPF Platform and find the notice under “My Account” > “My Letter and Statement”.
+You can log in to the eMPF Platform and view the notice under “My Account” > “My Letter and Statement”.

 Employers can select and configure the predefined voluntary contribution calculation method for different groups of employees on the eMPF Platform.

-Please visit the page “Payment Methods” for the details on how to make contributions to the respective MPF schemes via the eMPF Platform.
+Please visit the webpage “Payment Methods” for the details on how to make contributions to the respective MPF schemes via the eMPF Platform.

 For employers and regular employees, the eMPF Platform will calculate and process the actual contribution amount based on the provided relevant income and / or basic salary, rounding off to the nearest 2 decimal places.